Originally published on July 12, 2019. Last updated October 1, 2021.

 4. Create in-person engagement

-Reminding customers of a rewards or loyalty program can definitely spark their interest, but getting them to come visit in-person strengthens the brand relationship even more.
+Reminding customers of a rewards or loyalty program will spark their interest, but getting them to come visit in-person strengthens the brand relationship even more.
 Here Paper Source is reminding its customers of all that its store locations have to offer, while also targeting its rewards program offer to in-store transactions.

 Subject: There’s Still Time!